airamez/codando-live/Containers/Docker.md

 - **Isolation**: Process-level isolation; less isolated than VMs but sufficient for most use cases.
 - **Startup Time**: Containers start almost instantly due to their lightweight structure.

-### Key Takeaway

-- Virtual machines are best suited for applications requiring strong isolation and compatibility with multiple OS types.
-- Containers, on the other hand, are ideal for lightweight, scalable, and resource-efficient applications.

----

 ## Using Docker on Linux

 Most Linux distributions include all necessary tools to run Docker containers.